-- If you want to send a memento home, then there are postcards available to purchase and some of Timo’s Aurora photography is for sale.
-Anne also knits cosy woollen socks for charity and these can usually be purchased at reception.
+- If you want to send a memento home, then there are postcards available to purchase and some local Aurora photography is for sale.

 - There is a lakeside Kota (wooden tepee) which is open for all guests during the evening.
 Here you can light a fire and warm up in between forays out onto the lake in search of the Northern Lights.

 The 28 guest bedrooms vary in size and shape as you may expect from a former school.
 They are cosy, comfortable and decorated with locally-sourced wood.
-Some of the furnishings have been crafted by Timo's own hand.
+Some of the furnishings have been crafted by the owner's own hand.

 All guest bedrooms have an en-suite bathroom with shower and a hairdryer.
 Cups and kettles are provided in each bedroom and a variety of teas and coffee is available in each building for you to take to your room.